d2l-ai/d2l-en/chapter_optimization/rmsprop.md

 1. What happens experimentally if we set $\gamma = 1$?
 Why?
 1. Rotate the optimization problem to minimize $f(\mathbf{x}) = 0.1 (x_1 + x_2)^2 + 2 (x_1 - x_2)^2$.
 What happens to the convergence?
-1. Try out what happens to RMSProp on a real machine learning problem, such as training on FashionMNIST.
+1. Try out what happens to RMSProp on a real machine learning problem, such as training on Fashion-MNIST.
 Experiment with different choices for adjusting the learning rate.
 1. Would you want to adjust $\gamma$ as optimization progresses?
 How sensitive is RMSProp to this?